jaynanduri/LinkedLens/README.md

     - Required fields are present.

     - Structured output for LLM-generated content.
+- The gcp-deploy folder contains code for any Cloud Run functions or services.

 #### Testing
 The results of a test run for all the files in data-generation/dags/src/